WOMEN RESEARCHERS IN HUMANITIES AND SOCIAL SCIENCES (WoRiHSS)

-The Faculty of Arts Women in Research (FAWiR) is an initiative aiming to support women academics to make significant strides in research and contribute to scholarly publications under the mentorship of senior and seasoned researchers.
-This initiative is one of the commitments by the Faculty of Arts to empower female academics improve academically.
+The Women Researchers in Humanities and Social Sciences (WoRiHSS) is an initiative aiming to support women academics to make significant strides in research and contribute to scholarly publications under the mentorship of senior and seasoned researchers.
+This initiative is one of the commitments by the Faculty of Humanities and Social Sciences to empower female academics improve academically.
 The plan is to focus on enhancing female academics publication and improve their research skills.

 - To learn and apply formula in extracting papers from dissertations and theses.